Exiv2/exiv2/README.md

 ```

 These commands will run the `uninstall` target and remove all the files which were installed by the `install` target.
+Note that this mechanism is not perfect and it is not able to remove the sub-directories created in the installation
+path.

 [TOC](#TOC)
 <div id="2-2">